 We have invested in non-affiliated companies in order to further our business relationships with those companies.
 We have also invested in available-for-sale equity securities and in funds which invest mainly in unlisted stocks.
-We recorded net impairment losses of ± 0.2 billion on nonmarketable and available-for-sale equity securities in the fiscal year ended March 31, 2011.
-The carrying amount of nonmarketable equity securities was ± 1.9 billion, available-for-sale securities or funds was ± 0.2 billion as of March 31, 2011, respectively.
+We recorded net impairment losses of ¥0.2 billion on nonmarketable and available-for-sale equity securities in the fiscal year ended March 31, 2012.
+The carrying amount of nonmarketable equity securities was ¥2.0 billion, available-for-sale securities was ¥0.9 billion and funds was ¥0.1 billion as of March 31, 2012, respectively.
 We may acquire additional securities of non-affiliated companies or additional funds.
 However, these securities or funds can be impaired significantly due to changes in the financial condition of non-affiliated companies, general economic conditions in Japan or fluctuations in the Japanese stock markets.
-Fluctuations in the fair value of these securities or funds, it is not certain that we will be able to do so on favorable terms.
+Fluctuations in the fair value of these securities or funds in which we have invested may affect our financial results.
+In addition, should we choose to sell all or a portion of these securities or funds, it is not certain that we will be able to do so on favorable terms.